My Sushi Making Experience: Don’t Just Eat Japan’s Most Iconic Dish, Make It!

 That was a mistake.
 My first piece came out looking like a depressed brick.
 It was rock hard.
 The chef stepped in and physically adjusted my fingers.
 He loosened my grip, showing me how to barely cup the rice so it holds its shape but keeps a pocket of air inside.
 It takes a lot of failed attempts to trust that you don’t need to strangle the rice to make it stick.

-After what felt like hours of focusing and adjusting our grip, we finally got to the best part: Eating.
+After what felt like hours of focusing and adjusting my grip, I finally got to the best part: Eating.
 Sitting down to a tray of sushi that you built from scratch is a different kind of meal.
-To be honest, our pieces looked a little funny.
+To be honest, my pieces looked a little funny.
 Some were lopsided.
 Some had too much rice.
-Compared to the instructor’s perfect, glossy rectangles, ours looked a bit rough around the edges.
+Compared to the instructor’s perfect, glossy rectangles, mine looked a bit rough around the edges.

 But they tasted incredible.
 Because the rice was still at that perfect warm temperature and the fish was fresh, the flavour was there even if the presentation wasn’t.
 The biggest takeaway wasn’t just the lunch.
 It was the shift in perspective.
 You never look at a sushi conveyor belt the same way again.
 You leave the class knowing exactly how much skill goes into that “simple” piece of food (and probably a dented ego after realising it wasn’t as easy as you thought it would be).